nepatel/the-615/ROUTINE.md

 if it falls back, say so in the email.)

-=== DELIVER (email, since this runs in the cloud) === Email both files to me at: [REPLACE WITH YOUR EMAIL ADDRESS]
+=== DELIVER (email, since this runs in the cloud) === Email both files to me at: neelhpatel94@gmail.com
   Subject: The 6:15 — [Day, Month D]
   Body: the three-line summary of the top items, plus the audio length.
   Attach: the PDF and the MP3.